ihusharp/.github/profile/README.md

 ### Some Rust Impl

 - [LSM in a Week](https://skyzh.github.io/mini-lsm/): This very in-depth tutorial covers all the essential implementation details and design choices of modern storage systems (i.e., RocksDB) based on the author's experience in several LSM-like storage systems, and you will be able to directly apply what you have learned in both industry and academia. [**personal impl**](https://github.com/ihusharp/mini-lsm/tree/husharp_lsm)
-- [Writing an OS in Rust](https://os.phil-opp.com/): This blog series creates a small operating system in the [Rust programming language](https://www.rust-lang.org/).
-Each post is a small tutorial and includes all needed code, so you can follow along if you like.
-The source code is also available in the corresponding [repository](https://github.com/phil-opp/blog_os). [**personal impl**](https://github.com/ihusharp/Rust-practice/tree/master/os_rust)
+- [Writing an OS in Rust](https://os.phil-opp.com/): This blog series creates a small operating system in Rust.
+Each post is a small tutorial and includes all needed code, so you can follow along if you like. [**personal impl**](https://github.com/ihusharp/Rust-practice/tree/master/os_rust)
 - [Tokio](https://tokio.rs/tokio/tutorial): This tutorial will take you step by step through the process of building a [Redis](https://redis.io/) client and server.
 We will start with the basics of asynchronous programming with Rust and build up from there.
 We will implement a subset of Redis commands but will get a comprehensive tour of Tokio. [**personal impl**](https://github.com/ihusharp/Rust-practice/tree/master/my-redis)
 - [Hecto](https://www.flenker.blog/hecto/): This is a series of blog posts that shows you how to build a text editor in Rust.
-It’s a re-implementation of [kilo](http://antirez.com/news/108) in Rust, as outlined in [this fantastic tutorial](https://viewsourcecode.org/snaptoken/kilo/index.html).
-Same as the original booklet, these blog posts guide you through all the steps to build a basic text editor, `hecto`. [**personal impl**](https://github.com/ihusharp/Rust-practice/tree/master/hecto)
+These blog posts guide you through all the steps to build a basic text editor, `hecto`. [**personal impl**](https://github.com/ihusharp/Rust-practice/tree/master/hecto)
 - [Lists](https://rust-unofficial.github.io/too-many-lists/): This is a series of how to implement a linked list in Rust.
 The answer honestly depends on what your requirements are, and it's obviously not super easy to answer the question on the spot.
-As such I've decided to write this book to comprehensively answer the question once and for all. [**personal impl**](https://github.com/ihusharp/Rust-practice/tree/master/lists)
+As such the author has decided to write this book to comprehensively answer the question once and for all. [**personal impl**](https://github.com/ihusharp/Rust-practice/tree/master/lists)